 High VS low

 Tin whistles in the key of C and above (i.e., C, D, Eb, E, F, G) are considered high whistles (or soprano whistles).
 Below the key of C, starting with B, Bb, A & G are considered alto (or mid-range) whistles.
 Whistles beginning from the lower F key and below (F, Eb, D, C) are considered low whistles.
 And some brands make so-called bass whistles, which falls into the range below the low C (i.e., Bb, A, G).

 And while the truth is that all high and low whistles are tin whistles, people naturally use the “tin whistle” as the short name for high whistles, while the low whistle is the standard naming for the lower keys.
 You will rarely hear someone saying “high tin whistle” instead of just “tin whistle”.
 Or using the phrase “low tin whistle” instead of just “low whistle”.

 It’s not strictly related to tin whistle but is more of a musical theory definition.
 Octave is a set of 12 consecutive different notes range.
 The tin whistle as an instrument has a reach of two octaves, usually named lower and upper.
 Each octave has its scale that consists of 7 notes representing a major diatonic scale.

-The bell note is the lowest note on a tin whistle, which you get by covering all six holes with your fingers.
+The bell note is the lowest note on the tin whistle, which you get by covering all six holes with your fingers.
 It matches the whistle-specific key, which means that the bell-note is the D note on a key of D whistle.